John & Sam live next door to Saetr Garden Cottage in The Old Farmhouse with working cocker spaniels, Pippa & Betsy.

 You’ll not see much of us during the week, while we’re at work in our Clitheroe offices.
+Please don’t hesitate to contact us if you need anything.

 The History of Saetr Garden Cottage.